faryabib/faryabib.github.io/people.md

 * [Gregory Schwartz](https://github.com/GregorySchwartz), PhD, is interested in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.

-* Yeqiao Zhou, MSc (GGR, PhD student), is looking at the measurement and inference of transcriptional regulatory networks in lymphomas.
+* Yeqiao Zhou, MSc (Genetics and Epigenetics, PhD student), is looking at the measurement and inference of transcriptional regulatory networks in lymphomas.

+* Tosin Ajiboye, BSc (Laboratory Technician)

 * Ashkan Bigledi, MSc, (CPD) is specialized in developing clinical sequencing workflows.

 * Benjamin Kahn (Health and Societies, undergraduate)

+**Alumni**

 * Jose Liboy Lugo (SUIP Undergrad, University of Puerto Rico)

-**Alumni**

 * Drishty Vora: Former: MS student of Biotech - Current: University of Pennsylvania Data Coordinator